-Occupying a wonderful elevated position overlooking rolling fields and gorgeous fells, Rock How is an ideal cottage for six in lovely Eskdale.
+Occupying a wonderful elevated position overlooking rolling fields, gorgeous fells and even a miniature steam railway, Rock How is an ideal cottage for six in lovely Eskdale.
 This characterful semi-detached home has three beautifully appointed bedrooms, plenty of socialising space and wonderful views making this an ideal destination for families or groups of friends wanting to make the most of the unparalleled natural surroundings.
 The owners have included countless details to make the cottage warm and welcoming and up to two dogs are welcome along too.

 Eskdale Green has a charming untouched feel about it.
 There's a friendly village shop a short stroll away and two well-loved village pubs within an easy mille's walk.The wider Eskdale Valley is one of the most unspoilt areas in the National Park, from here you can make the most of some wonderful walking and cycling opportunities, take a marvellous narrow gauge steam engine to the nearby coast or just relax and enjoy the wonderful views in the valley that Wainwright described as “One of Lakeland’s loveliest”.
 It’s a place of hidden treasures with crystal clear rivers, dramatic waterfalls and even a Japanese garden lovingly restored from its Victorian heyday just a stone's throw from Rock How.